si/kickoff/docs/Setup.md

 ##Environments

+Kickoff is currently hosted on Heroku.
+It allows us to support the ideal development lifecycle (for free) and opportunity to scale in the future.

 There are three different dynos configured on Heroku for supporting the application development lifecycle:

  * **Kickoff-Build** - automatic deployment from the `build` branch